Skip to Content

 90-110 degrees Fahrenheit or 32-43 degrees Celsius WarmAll other fabrics

-Of course, it can be slightly more complicated than this, which is why we’ve written a complete guide for you to follow.
+Of course, it can be slightly more complicated than this, which is why I’ve written a complete guide for you to follow.

 Pros and Cons of Washing With Cold Water